yamini-Krishna/Smart-Parking-System-Project/README.md

 # Smart-Parking-System-Project

-This project implements a real-time Smart Parking System using IoT technology.
-The system monitors parking availability, automates gate control, and provides remote status updates using a Blynk cloud server.
+The Smart Parking System is an IoT-based project designed to monitor parking slot availability, automate gate control, and display real-time updates using IR sensors, an LCD screen, and a servo motor.
+When a car approaches, the system checks for available slots and opens the gate if space is available.
+Once parked, the slot is marked as occupied, and the updated status is displayed on the LCD and sent to a remote monitoring system (Blynk App or Serial Monitor).
+If the parking is full, the gate remains closed to prevent additional entry.
+This system improves efficiency, reduces manual supervision, and enhances the parking experience. 🚗✨

 **📌 Features**